 A few of FIT’s Sustainable Design Entrepreneur Certificate’s ten required courses include Sustainable Material Sourcing, Sustainable Manufacturing, Ethical Fashion, and Social Responsibility and the Apparel Industry.

 The West Coast has been a leader in initiating sustainable fashion practices.
 California College of the Arts has the longest-running sustainable fashion design program in the country.
-Sustainability is a common theme in all of their design degrees, placing emphasis on the “total value creation” of the industry rather than profitability alone.
+Sustainability is a common theme in all of their design degrees, emphasizing the “total value creation” of the industry rather than profitability alone.

-As one of California’s best art schools, Otis College places a huge emphasis on sustainability across all disciplines, not just fashion.
-Their Otis Sustainability Alliance brings together industry leaders from fashion, art, design, and higher education who are actively working to increase and advocate for sustainability efforts through their work.
+As one of California’s best art schools, Otis College of Art and Design places a huge emphasis on sustainability across all programs, not just fashion.
+Their Sustainability Minor is open to all majors, and their Otis Sustainability Alliance brings together industry leaders from fashion, art, design, and higher education who are actively working to increase and advocate for sustainability efforts through their work.
 Partners of the program include notable brands like Nike, Patagonia, Under Armour, and Eddie Bauer.

 The changing landscape of the fashion industry has opened up dozens of new career paths for fashion professionals trained in sustainability, from creative to corporate.
 As the demand for sustainable fashion increases, more and more of these opportunities will arise.

 The dream job of many fashion students, designers have the ability to turn their creative vision into a reality.
-There is a new need for fashion designers to make sustainable fashion that is both aesthetically pleasing and appealing to many.
-Designers like Eileen Fisher are using recycled fabrics, organic fibers, and natural dyes in the apparel production process.
+There is a new need for fashion designers who are trained in circular fashion design – meaning waste is designed out of the loop and every step of the process is considered, from material sourcing to production all with an emphasis on sustainability.
+Designers like Stella McCartney are leading the way when it comes to circular fashion design by reusing materials, considering restorative farming practices, and designing garments that will last longer.
 Green practices like these are entering the design mainstream, and there is a need for more eco-conscious designers!

 This is an excellent career path for more business-minded professionals entering the fashion industry.
 You’d be in charge of spearheading sustainability practices and strategies along with initiatives to protect garment worker’s rights.
 You would communicate with stakeholders every step of the way, playing a highly influential and visible role within the company.